sayeedsaqlain/Play-Store---Productivity-Apps/README.md

 # Scraping Top Productivity Apps from [Google Play Store](https://play.google.com/store/apps)

 ## Introduction
-The project is aimed to boost productivity of the audience by installing highly rated apps to track daily tasks.
+The project is aimed to boost productivity of the audience by listing highly productive apps on Google Play store.
-In this activity, I performed web scraping utilizing python's beautiful soup and requests library to listed the top rated productivity applications available for download.
+In this activity, I performed web scraping utilizing python's beautiful soup and requests library to list the top rated productivity applications from the play store with the most downloads.
 This is a beginner friendly guide to help tech enthusiasts learn web scraping.

 ## Snapshots